|

 Thunderheart,

-Unlawful Entry would be built upon
+Unlawful Entry was built upon

 Horner's keyboarding and four assistant musicians performing solo